-The Company's Board and its management recognize the importance of sustainability and believe that sound sustainability practices are an important component of both good corporate citizenship and sound fiscal management.
-A variety of environmental, social, and governance (ESG) initiatives have been implemented at the Company through upgrades to home office facilities, information technology systems and a general focus on increasing employee awareness.
+The Company's Board and management recognize the importance of sustainability and believe that sound sustainability practices are an important component of both good corporate citizenship and sound fiscal management.
+Our primary focus with respect to sustainability includes human capital management (employee compensation, training and development, wellness, and work-life balance), data protection and cybersecurity, corporate culture (diversity, inclusivity, accountability, and health and safety) and improving the Company's environmental efficiency.